This Privacy Notice explains why your GP practice collects information about you, how that information may be used and how we keep it confidential.

 Groups of Buckinghamshire GP practices are now offering routine appointments between 8am and 8pm, five days a week and 9am – 1pm at weekends.
 Improved access services also include ensuring access is available during peak times of demand, including bank holidays and across the Easter, Christmas and New Year periods.
 The appointments offered can be face to face consultation, a telephone consultation and in some areas a video consultation.
 Your full GP data will be shared to ensure you get the same quality and safety as if you saw your own GP.
 However, if you have opted out of sharing your record these appointments will not be available to you.
-Details of the participating practices in your area are available at: https://www.buckinghamshireccg.nhs.uk/public/about-us/who-we-are/our-localities-and-member-practices/
+Please see your practice website for details as to whether it is taking part in Improved Access.

 We will approach the longer term management of our patient records in line with the Records Management NHS Code of Practice for Health and Social Care.
 This sets out the required standards of practice for managing the records that staff working within or under contract to NHS organisations in England must follow; and it is based on current legal requirements and professional best practice.
 Currently the NHS is required to keep GP records for 10 years after a patient has died, exceptions to these rules are detailed in the code of practice.